We in Games Finland Mentorship Program

 HOW DO I SIGN UP?

-Registration for the Program is closed at the moment and will open when the next round starts (Q1/2022).
-When the next round is open for sign-ups the link is distributed in our Facebook group, a WiGFi newsletter and other SoMe channels, so do follow those
+Signup for 2022 Mentorship Program is closed.
+We will return with a new program in 2023.
+When the next round is open for sign-ups the link is distributed in our Facebook group, a WiGFi newsletter and other SoMe channels, so do follow those.

 WHO CAN JOIN AS A MENTEE?